BlaireLeone/bulma-clean-theme/bear-drama.md

 ---
-title: Bear Drama
+title: When the Bears Come Marching In
-subtitle: How climate change has shifted black bear behavior across the US
+subtitle: How climate change has impacted California's Black Bears and what this means for California's human residents
 layout: page
 show_sidebar: false
 menubar: portfolio_menu